AnAkkk/TFTrue/README.md

 tftrue_whitelist_id
 Sets a whitelist id from whitelist.tf.
 Default is -1 (disabled).

-tftrue_tournament_config
-Sets specific league configs.
-It will auto download the configs and execute them depending of the map type.
-If you use this, you do not need to set tftrue_whitelist_id as mp_tournament_whitelist is already set in the league configs.
-0: None
-1: ETF2L 6on6
-2: ETF2L 9on9
-Default is 1.

 tftrue_tv_autorecord
 Turn on auto STV recording when both teams are ready in tournament mode.
 It will stops when the win conditions are reached.
 Default is 1 (enabled).

-tftrue_bunnyhop
-Turn on/off bunny hopping.
-The opening speed of the doors will be changed to the max value as well to prevent yourself getting stuck while bunny hopping.
-This also enables "pogo stick jumping", so you can just hold down space to bunny hop.
-It will let you jump while ducking as well to make bunnyhopping easier.
-Default is 0 (disabled).

 tftrue_tv_demos_path
 Lets you define a folder inside "tf" where you want the demos recorded by tftrue_tv_autorecord to be stored.
 The folder will be automatically created if the CVar is set.